krishnaxpatel/data-analytics-projects/Project2/README.md

 Occupations such as sales representatives and scientists tend to exhibit lower levels of physical activity and poorer quality of sleep.
 In contrast, professions like nursing and law demonstrate higher levels of physical activity and better quality of sleep.
 This pattern suggests a potential link between physical activity and sleep quality, emphasizing the importance of promoting active lifestyles for improved sleep.

+The observed higher average heart rates among sales representatives and scientists, coupled with their reported increased stress levels, contrasts with the lower average heart rates seen in teachers, engineers, and accountants.
+This pattern highlights the potential physiological impact of stress in certain occupations and warrants further exploration of stress-reduction strategies.

+People with sleep disorders showed significantly elevated stress levels compared to those without (p < 0.05), indicating a strong association between sleep disorders and increased stress.

+## Actionable Recommendations for Wellness Programs

+1. Companies could support employees by educating them on the impact of diet and habits of sleep.
+This can increase the amount of employees who now have knowledge about the importance of getting good quality sleep and how diet plays a factor in this.

+2. Companies can also offer a variety of physical activity options, including on-site fitness facilities, gym partnerships, collaborative 'field days,' and work sports teams/tournaments, to encourage regular exercise and promote engagement across departments.

+3. We can also implement stress management programs, that foster a "no judgement" zone for employees suffering from increased stress.
+This can include, meditation workshops, time management and organizational skills trainings, as well as counseling or support groups.
+This can give access to resources for employees to improve their stress levels and overall wellness.

+Further Data Exploration:

+If I had more time and resources for this project I would have wanted to analyze data that directly related to performance levels of the listed employees.
+This would have enhanced my analysis and I would have constructed more specialized programs to increase performance if results were low.